My purpose as a midwife is to take your maternity care up a notch…a BIG notch.

 - Women who have had a traumatic birth in the past or want to steer clear of birth trauma the first go-around

 - Give you exercises to help you avoid the dreaded “back labor”

 - Work through the typical pregnancy discomforts and issues such as herpes, anaemia and insomnia with natural remedies instead of drugs

 - Educate on when a C-section may be necessary and if it is, how you can get the most out of the experience.
 I’ve seen this MAJORLY reduce birth trauma and feelings of failure.

 - Decrease the amount of tearing you experience at birth through nutrition and gentle management of pushing

 - Detect postpartum mood disorders and get you the help you need to solve or alleviate it

 - Detect postpartum thyroiditis (no, I DON’T look at TSH only)

-- Prepare for breastfeeding and nip any breastfeeding problems in the bud (including early detection of tongue tie)
+- Prepare for lactation and nip any problems in the bud (including early detection of tongue tie)

 - Navigate the medical system when needed and so much more!